 Charge controllers are one of the most important components in a renewable power system, next to the battery bank and power inverter.
 To know how to select a charge controller for one’s off-grid power system, one needs to know how charge controllers work, their features and settings (including if they have preset or adjustable settings), and the difference between PWM and MPPT charge controllers.

 The first half of this post explains how charge controllers work; this includes explaining how charge controllers charge the battery bank as well as the many features and settings which will factor into choosing the charge controller.
-Finally, in the 2nd half, there will be a lengthy PWM vs MPPT charge controllers comparison that will go over how they function, their differences, and where each is best used.
+In the 2nd half, there will be a lengthy PWM vs MPPT charge controllers comparison that will go over how they function, their differences, and where each is best used.

 Before you continue, here is a collapsible Table of Contents menu for easier navigation throughout this post (using anchor links).
 If you click ‘Top (⇑)’ next to any of the section and sub-section headers, it will take you back to this menu.
-For many of my longer and segmented future posts, I will add similar Table of Contents navigation menus.
+For many of my future posts, I will add similar Table of Contents navigation menus.

 Post Table of Contents:

 - All Modern Charge Controllers have 3 Official Charging Stages

 - Device Settings and Physical Device Characteristics

 Because charge controllers are so important in renewable energy systems, it’s important to understand how charge controllers work.
 First, there are the charging stages for safe charging of the battery bank.
 Next, there are the numerous functions and features explained.

 Then, there is a lengthy overview on adjustable/preset settings for the earlier mentioned functions and features.
 This is especially important since a charge controller’s available setting values will determine if it will fit into an off-grid power system.
 Finally, some physical features of charge controllers like input/output ports, display LEDs, and screens will be explained.